 Section Description Timeout ■ Specify how long the door handle lock can remain open after someone opens the door handle via a smart card or via remote control using the software.
 When the timeout expires, the door handle lock will be automatically closed.
 Default is 600 seconds (that is, 10 minutes).
-Door sensor polarity Determine which of the following status is considered normal for doors (that is, contact closure terminals of DX2-DH2C2).
-Normally closed: When the contact closure terminals are closed, the door is considered "closed".
+Door sensor polarity Choose the correct setting based on the type of contact closure sensors used to monitor the door: Normally closed: The contact is closed (conducting) when the door is closed and open (not conducting) when the door is open.
 This is the default.
-Normally open: When the contact closure terminals are open, the door is considered "closed".
+Normally open: The contact not conducting when the door is closed and conducting when the door is open.
+Note: For both normally closed and normally open sensors, the reported state is "alarmed" when the door is open and "normal" when the door is closed.